-Coaching Laboratory II: Simulated CH5027 Session, Questions as Powerful Tools 3 C/h Simulated group experience provides the necessary link between the classroom and actual group work practice.
-This course describes the content and methodology of questions as powerful tools in which group leadership skills analysis and process are taught to undergraduates.
-Students participate as both members and leaders of structured and unstructured simulated groups, receiving instruction material for discussion, and immediate feedback on leadership skills or group process.
+CH5027 Coaching Laboratory II: Simulated Session, Questions as Powerful Tools 3 C/h

+Simulated group experience provides the necessary link between the classroom and actual group work practice.
+This course describes the content and methodology of questions as powerful tools in which group leadership skills process analysis are taught undergraduates.
+Students participate as both members and leaders of structured and unstructured simulated groups, instruction material for discussion, immediate feedback on leadership skills or group process.